xylar/shtns/README.md

 CHANGE LOG:
 -----------

+	- faster initialization with OpenMP.
+	- fix: in python, a rare coredump now correctly raises an exception.

 * v2.5  (13 Mar 2014)
 	- new experimental support for Intel Xeon Phi (MIC) in native mode, with contributions from Vincent Boulos (Bull).
 For good performance